Nancy O'Dell: Access Hollywood (1996–2009)

 On January 13, 2008, after the 65th Annual Golden Globe Awards were canceled as a result of the 2007–08 Writers Guild of America strike, she co-hosted NBC's 65th Annual Golden Globe Awards Winners Special with Access Hollywood co-anchor Billy Bush.

 In 2009, O'Dell hosted NBC's pre-show for the 66th Annual Golden Globes with Tiki Barber and Brooke Burke.
 She portrayed herself in the Hannah Montana season three episode "Cheat It".
 She also appeared on the Fox sitcom Brothers, and in the same year she and Maria Menounos guest co-hosted WWE Raw on October 12.
 O'Dell was to participate in the eighth season of Dancing with the Stars, paired with professional dancer Tony Dovolani, but had to withdraw before the season started after tearing her meniscus during training; her replacement was Melissa Rycroft.
 O'Dell underwent arthroscopic surgery to repair it on March 20, 2009.

 O'Dell's departure from Access Hollywood was announced in December 2009.
 She left the show with two years left on her contract.

 On June 22, 2010, O'Dell hosted the Nashville Rising concert to provide flood relief for Nashville residents, after the floods in May of that year.
 She shared hosting duties with Tim McGraw and Faith Hill.
+In 2011, she gave an interview for a documentary film Still Screaming: The Ultimate Scary Movie Retrospective.